Why Does My Toilet Always Sound Like it’s Running?

 If your tank starts running when no one is in the bathroom, it could indicate that one of the following problems is present:

-- Your valve is broken and allowing water to escape into the bowl randomly throughout the day.
+- Your valve is broken and allows water to escape into the bowl randomly throughout the day.

 - The flapper chain is too tight.
 When this happens, it prevents the valve from shutting all the way and stopping the flow of water.